astropy/SPISEA/docs/index.rst

     model to pull from the grid of available models.
 Previously, it used first grid model where grid model value > requested value (numpy.searchsorted routine).
-Now, is takes grid model where the difference betwen the grid model value and requested value is minimized.
+Now, is takes grid model where the difference between the grid model value and requested value is minimized.
 This is most relevant for metallicity selection for MIST isochrones, where the model grid metallicities are spaced out.